cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_AUIPC_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The AUIPC behavior shall be applied when the opcode is AUIPC.

-.. requirement:: F_AUIPC_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of AUIPC shall be the sum of its first parameter and the address of the AUIPC instruction.
+  When the opcode is AUIPC, the register pointed by the rd field shall be the signed sum of the immediate value and the address of the instruction.

 JAL
 ```